helloric/docker-kobuki-compile/README.md

-# Docker environment to build the kobuki-driver
+# Docker environment to cross-compile the kobuki-driver
 This repository provides a docker environment to build ROS 2 Humble debian packages for arm64 to run Ubuntu 22.04 on the raspberry pi of the turtlebot 2.

-These are unofficial packages, ros 2 humble is not supported by Yujinrobot.
+Note that these are unofficial packages, ros 2 humble is not supported by Yujinrobot.

 ## Prerequisites
 Docker needs to be installed, only tested with docker-ce